Brain in a Box

 The mobile application allows you to check the network current and voltage, as well as monitor the kilowatt usage of devices connected to WallSwitch.
 It works in 220V and 110V networks, but power to connected devices may differ.
 You can check the exact numbers in the tech specs of the WallSwitch.

 We’ve included protection against over-current, voltage surges and overheating, so that the device can react quickly to unstable power.
 If the voltage is too high or low, the relay opens.
 And as soon as the voltage returns to normal, the relay automatically closes.
 It handles overheating the same way.

 WallSwitch only works as part of the Ajax signaling.
-Now we are preparing action scenarios that automate the response of WallSwitch in response to the events recorded by the system.
+In future we make plans to add scenarios that automate the response of WallSwitch in response to the events recorded by the system.
 In the meantime, let’s focus on the methods of using the switch.